NICHD-BSPC/intro-rnaseq-hpc/lessons/wk7_lesson04_visualizing_results.md

 ### Heatmap

 In addition to plotting subsets, we could also extract the normalized values of *all* the significant genes and plot a heatmap of their expression using `pheatmap()`.
+Remember that `sig0E` is a data object from the previous lessons.

 ``` r
 ### Extract normalized expression for significant genes from the OE and control samples (2:4 and 7:9)